 Then look no further than these national parks in Adelaide, where you can spend an arvo cooking some bangers on the barbie in the bush – and still have easy access to a dunny.

 So pack your picnic gear, food and drinks and head to one of these five spots this weekend:

 1. Cobbler Creek Recreation Park – north

-Enter via the corner of Bridge and Smith roads and set up your picnic for the day.
+Enter via the corner of Bridge and Smith roads, Salisbury East, and set up your picnic for the day.

 2. Onkaparinga River Recreation Park – south

 Venture 35kms south of Adelaide to Onkaparinga River Recreation Park.
 Enter via the main entrance on River Road and you’ll find a barbecue setup with picnic tables and toilets.

 Remember to bring along your kayak or canoe – there is a new launch nearby.

 3. Morialta Conservation Park – east

 4. Belair National Park – south

 There are lots of picnic areas with barbecues and nearby toilets in Belair National Park, 13kms south of Adelaide.
 Many of the picnic areas can even be hired online, as well as tennis courts, ovals and pavilions for group events.